shahednur/code-fellows-coursework/code-blog/README.md

-# James Mason's Course Blog
+# James Mason's Code Blog

-This is a course blog for Code Fellows 301: Intermediate Software Development.
+This is a code blog created during Code Fellows 301: Intermediate Software Development.

 You can view it here: https://jhm90.herokuapp.com/